wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ```console
 Python 3.8.10
 ```
-To be able to practice conversion to BUFR, the student VM also comes with eccodes, synop2bufr and csv2bufr pre-installed:
+To be able to practice conversion to BUFR, the student VM also comes with ecCodes, synop2bufr and csv2bufr pre-installed:

-Check the eccodes version via the `bufr_dump` command:
+Check the ecCodes version via the `bufr_dump` command:

 ```bash
 bufr_dump -V
 ```